LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Introduction

 \emph{Cosmic inflation} \cite{Starobinsky:1979ty,Starobinsky:1980te,Guth:1980zm,Linde:1981mu} continues to be the most popular explanation for the overall homogeneity and isotropy of the observable universe.
 It can also explain the properties of the small perturbations that are visible in the Cosmic Microwave Background (CMB), and which formed the seeds for galaxy formation.
 However, very little is known about the mechanism that may have driven the accelerated expansion.
 A wide range of theoretical models of inflation exist, but the observational data is not sufficient to clearly single out any of them.
 Moreover, even less is known about how a given model of inflation should be embedded into a more fundamental microphysical theory of nature.
 Understanding this connection would be highly desirable from the viewpoints of both cosmology and particle physics.

-In the next decade the observational situation will change drastically.
-Upgrades at the South Pole Observatory \cite{Moncelsi:2020ppj} and the Simmons Observatory \cite{SimonsObservatory:2018koc} aim at pushing the uncertainty in the scalar-to-tensor ratio $r$ down to $\sigma_r \sim 3\times 10^{-3}$.
-In the 2030s JAXA's LiteBIRD satellite \cite{Sugai:2020pjw} and the ground-based CMB Stage 4 (CMB-S4) program \cite{CMB-S4:2020lpa} can further reduce this to $\sigma_r \sim 1 \times 10^{-3}$ and $\sigma_r \sim 0.5 \times 10^{-3}$.
-These missions will be sensitive to the impact of reheating on CMB observables \cite{Martin:2014rqa}, caused by the impact of the reheating process on the redshifting of metric perturbations \cite{Martin:2010kz,Adshead:2010mc,Easther:2011yq}.
-It has been estimated in \cite{Drewes:2019rxn} that this accuracy should be sufficient to measure\footnote{Here and in the following we use the term \emph{measurement} if the one-$\sigma$ interval of the posterior is smaller than the range of values that a given parameter can take, i.e., data imposes both an upper and a lower limit on that parameter.} the order of magnitude of individual coupling constants in models with a plateau potential, a class of models that is currently favoured by observations.
+It has been known for a long time that CMB anisotropies carry information about the temperature of the primordial plasma at the onset of the radiation dominated epoch $\Treh$ \cite{Martin:2010kz,Adshead:2010mc,Easther:2011yq}, known as the \emph{reheating temperature}.
+Since the reheating process that determined $\Treh$ is ultimately driven by fundamental interactions, this also implies a sensitivity to microphysical parameters that connect inflation to particle physics \cite{Drewes:2015coa}.
+However, current observational data is not sufficient to measure $\Treh$ or microphysical parameters \cite{Drewes:2022nhu}.
+In the next decade the observational situation will change drastically \cite{Martin:2014rqa}.
+Upgrades at the South Pole Observatory \cite{Moncelsi:2020ppj} and the Simons Observatory \cite{SimonsObservatory:2018koc} aim at pushing the uncertainty in the scalar-to-tensor ratio $r$ down to $\sigma_r \sim 3\times 10^{-3}$.
+In the 2030s JAXA's LiteBIRD satellite \cite{Sugai:2020pjw} and the ground-based CMB Stage 4 (CMB-S4) program \cite{CMB-S4:2020lpa} can further reduce this to $\sigma_r \sim 1 \times 10^{-3}$ and $\sigma_r \sim 0.5 \times 10^{-3}$, respectively.
+It has been estimated in \cite{Drewes:2019rxn} that this accuracy should be sufficient to for the first time measure\footnote{Here and in the following we use the term \emph{measurement} if the one-$\sigma$ interval of the posterior is smaller than the range of values that a given parameter can take, i.e., data imposes both an upper and a lower limit on that parameter.} $\Treh$ as well as individual microphysical coupling constants in models with a plateau potential, a class of models that is currently favoured by observations.
 In \cite{Drewes:2022nhu} a simple semi-analytic Bayesian approach was used to confirm this.
 This calls for a more detailed evaluation of the perspectives to determine the inflaton coupling from CMB data in different models of inflation.